NMFS-RADFish/radfish/docs/building-your-application/patterns/apiservice.md

 # Integrating with Backend Services

-The **`RadfishAPIService`** is a class designed to facilitate interactions with a backend API.
+The **`RADFishAPIService`** is a class designed to facilitate interactions with a backend API.
 It simplifies making HTTP requests (GET, POST, PUT, DELETE) by encapsulating them into easy-to-use class methods.
 This service handles the construction of requests, including headers and query parameters, and processes responses.

 ### **Features**